My name is Tristan Hotham, I am a PhD Researcher at the University of Bath.

 I study, social media, elections, party politics and campaigning.

 Within the field I specifically have an interest in social media, elections, political parties and campaigning.
 My specialisms are UK political parties and the use of Facebook.
 I utilise a combination of quantitative and qualitative methodologies to open the locked chest of social media campaigning.

 My thesis examines the Facebook phenomenon and its role as a campaign tool.
-Using extracted Facebook data, interviews and supportive external data sources such as the BES and Whotargets.me, this study will examine the impact Facebook is having as a campaign tool online, alongside its wider offline implications for parties campaigning in an era of party change.
-The thesis will examine pages content approaches effectiveness in garnering engagement, alongside examining the impact Facebook is having upon how parties are campaigning.
+Using extracted Facebook data and supportive external data sources such as the BES/EAS and Whotargets.me, this study examines the impact Facebook is having as a campaign tool online, alongside its wider offline implications for parties campaigning in an era of party change.
+The thesis examines pages content approaches effectiveness in garnering engagement, alongside examining the impact Facebook and social media is having upon how parties are campaigning.

 Alongside my academic interests I enjoy public engagement, as such I have been featured in:

 Please explore this website, get in contact if you would like a discussion, and please check out my thoughts via my Bitrate Politics Blog (above) and YouTube channel.
 See this video below about Facebook’s data access problems, they are restricting search results and making it very hard to examine the platform.